 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-With the 400th anniversary of The Mayflower fast approaching, many had made plans to travel to see the lands of their forefathers.
-Things are uncertain now about travel and celebrations both in the United Kingdom and the United States due to Covid-19 so allow me to share a virtual tour of Scrooby, Nottinghamshire, England, from which Elder William Brewster and his family hailed.
+I’ve put together a virtual tour of Scrooby in honor of the 400th anniversary of The Mayflower fast approaching.
+Many had made plans to travel to see the lands of their forefathers but things are uncertain now about travel and celebrations both in the United Kingdom and the United States due to Covid-19 so allow me to share a virtual tour of Scrooby, Nottinghamshire, England, from which Elder William Brewster and his family hailed.

 Scrooby’s Connection to Elder William Brewster